dellow/Web-Framework/README.md

 ## Changelog
 __2.1.1__:
 * Changed direct icon classes to not use :after pseudo class.
+* Made all line-heights outputted by Knife to be unitless.

 __2.1.0__:
 * Added missing DalekJS test files.